"When you

 fantasy.
 If the rejection was frequent, we learn to suppress our enthusiasm

 lest we reveal our flaws.
+Confidence is the

 Result--Not the Inspiration--of New Ventures